 Halloween is obviously a creative time of year for costumes and pranks, so there’s no reason it shouldn’t be a creative time of year for linkbait.
+Americans get into the halloween spirit to the tune of $8.4 billion dollars spent on costumes, candy, and decorations in 2016.
 Here’s 8 great examples of Halloween linkbait, and hopefully some inspiration for your own Halloween link building.
 Don’t forget to check out the key takeaways at the end of the post!

 Axes of Evil

 Here’s a great way to get links out of a demographic that normally wouldn’t spend much time linking to Halloween content (statistics geeks).
 So far I only see links from BoingBoing and a few smaller blogs, but I imagine it will keep earning links it makes its way around the internet.
 Axes of Evil Comic:

 Pumpkin Giving Birth:

 Posted to Facebook by Blessed Birth Doula Services from Savannah, GA.
 Unfortunately someone else got the strong link from ComedyCentral.com via the Tosh.0 blog.
 A great example of linkworthy content in a business that a less creative link builder might think was difficult to build links to, now someone needs to follow up on mentions without a link.